timbo-graham/bank/README.md

 Starting with the simplest features, i.e. showing a balance and making a deposit and withdrawal, I test drove the implementation of the required features.

+To reduce complexity in printing the statement as instructed, the deposit and withdraw functions change the balance and log the transaction on the transaction_log in the correct format.

 ## **Instructions**

 - In node, require bank.js with const Bank = require(`./bank.js`) and statement.js with const Statement = require(`./statement.js`)